top of page

 (Maximum 15” x 15” x 15”)

-Class 33 - Arrangement on a saucer
+Class 27 - Arrangement in a tea cup

 (Maximum 8” x 8” x 8”)